DmitrijSidorkin/kau-egle-sourcery-front-end-2024-spring/README.md

 To run the applications in development mode, run these commands in terminal:

+`npm run server` - runs json-server with available endpoints listed in console.
+Neccesary for the app to run properly.

 `npm run dev` - to run the development server, launches on `localhost` on port `3000`.

-The following `npm` commands that are available from the projects root:

-`npm run server` - runs json-server with available endpoints listed in console.
-You can find json-server documentation here: https://www.npmjs.com/package/json-server.\
-`npm run test` - run all tests.\
-`npm run coverage` - run tests coverage.\
-`npm run build` - build the application.\
-`npm run preview` - run the production build.\
-`npm run lint` - run eslint.\
-`npm run lint:fix` - fix eslint errors.\
-`npm run stylelint` - run stylelinter.\
-`npm run stylelint:fix` - fix stylelint errors.\
-`npm run pretify` - run prettier.\